andre2xu/php_resume_parser/README.md

 ## Premium Version
 The premium version is available for purchase on my website [INSERT LINK HERE].
 The installation instructions are there as well.
+<br><br>

+## Troubleshooting
+- If you move the project folder to another location in your machine you might find that the server is no longer accessible.
+To fix this all you have to do is stop and delete the project's Docker container and run the Docker compose file again.
+Don't forget to run the init file afterwards as well!
+<br><br>

+- Every time you delete the project container and rebuild it, a new Docker volume is created.
+The old one will still exist which can take up precious space on your machine so be sure to delete it!
+This can be done easily in Docker Desktop's *volumes* tab.

 <br><br><br><br>